-- 347. The main objective of an ASR is to present a comprehensive, thoughtful annual review and evaluation of pertinent safety information collected during the reporting period related to an active substance under investigation.
-The ASR, in compliance with 3.18 'Overall Safety Assessment' of the ICH E2F54, and Chapters 2 and 3 of the guideline, is expected to contain interval line listings of the serious adverse reactions (SARs) and cumulative summary of serious adverse events (SAEs) (see also Question 7.41).
+- 364. Answer: An Annual Safety Report (ASR; Development Safety Update Report, DSUR) should be concise and provide information to assure regulators that sponsors are adequately monitoring and evaluating the evolving safety profile of the investigational drug and appropriately mitigating potential risks relating to the IMP (IMP refers to an active substance in the context of ASRs). - 365.
+The main objective of an ASR is to present a comprehensive, thoughtful annual review and evaluation of pertinent safety information collected during the reporting period related to an active substance under investigation.
+The ASR, in compliance with 3.18 'Overall Safety Assessment' of the ICH E2F (55), and Chapters 2 and 3 of the guideline, is expected to contain interval line listings of the serious adverse reactions (SARs) and cumulative summary of serious adverse events (SAEs) (see also Question 7.41).
 In addition, ASRs will also contain a list of deceased and trial participants who dropped out in association with an AE.
-Periodic case line listings of SARs, as well as region-specific listings based on case reports, contain case (i.e., Worldwide Unique Case Identification Number) and study ID information and allow the assessors and inspectors at the national competent authority (NCA) to perform further evaluation of the specific serious cases presented. - 348.
+Periodic case line listings of SARs, as well as region-specific listings based on case reports, contain case (i.e., Worldwide Unique Case Identification Number) and study ID information and allow the assessors and inspectors at the national competent authority (NCA) to perform further evaluation of the specific serious cases presented. - 366.
 Without this information NCAs would not be able to assess serious individual cases and enquire further information from the sponsors.
 In order to comply with Art 43.3 of the CTR and protect patients' rights, SARs in the line listing should be identified by case ID and study ID without including subject ID in this document.
-Similarly, the case ID and study ID when reporting the list of deceased and trial participants who dropped out in association with an AE should not allow the identification of natural persons. - 349.
-In case authorities would decide to investigate a specific SAR and ask information or data which can be found in the patient's file, the sponsors and/or investigator will be able to assist this investigation without revealing the subject ID and thus rendering the data in the ASRs as anonymous to authorities (in the sense of Recital 26 of the GDPR) in the context of safety reporting under CTR as long as subject ID is not included in line listings and not provided to authorities. - 350.
-An ASR should be provided per IMP or a combination IMP56 (see also Answer 350.34).
+Similarly, the case ID and study ID when reporting the list of deceased and trial participants who dropped out in association with an AE should not allow the identification of natural persons. - 367.
+In case authorities would decide to investigate a specific SAR and ask information or data which can be found in the patient's file, the sponsors and/or investigator will be able to assist this investigation without revealing the subject ID and thus rendering the data in the ASRs as anonymous to authorities (in the sense